 1. Remove all dead plants, grass, and weeds.

 2. Remove dead or dry leaves, pine needles and eucalyptus slash.
+If this sone extends info a neighbors yard, work toghether to coordinate actions and enhnce the value of your collected efforts.

 3. Trim trees regularly to keep branches a minimum of 10 feet from other trees.